k-ngo/AlphaFold_Analysis/README.md

 `python plot_dihedral_angles_AF_models.py -p alphafold_models/*rank*.pdb --residues 624,625,626,627,628 --angle_type phi --grid_layout 2 3`

-Why: This command produces one combined image where each subplot corresponds to one residue’s φ angle distribution.
+This command produces one combined image where each subplot corresponds to one residue’s φ angle distribution.
 The grid layout facilitates easy visual comparison across multiple residues in a consolidated view, which is ideal for presentation or publication purposes.

 ### 4. Analysis of Psi Angles for Specific Residues